Theodore Tiron: Feast days

-St Theodore and Venice
+Venice

 St Theodore was the patron saint of Venice before the relics of Saint Mark were (according to tradition) brought to the city in 828.
 The original chapel of the Doge was dedicated to St Theodore, though, after the translation of the relics of St Mark, it was superseded by the church of St Mark.

-There is some doubt whether this first patron of Venice was St Theodore of Amasea or St Theodore Stratelates, but Otto Demus in 1960, in his authoritative book The Church of San Marco in Venice, stated positively that he was St Theodore Stratelates of Heraclea, and he is followed in this by Fenlon.
-However, in his later book on the Mosaics of San Marco (1984), Otto Demus points out that none of the 12th-century mosaics which show St Theodore mentions more than his name, and it is suggested that he may have become the patron of the city before the two saints were distinguished.
+There is some doubt whether this first patron of Venice was Theodore of Amasea or Theodore of Heraclea, although Demus opted emphatically for the latter in 1960 and was followed in this by Fenlon.
+However, Demus later noted that none of the 12th-century mosaics which show St Theodore mentions more than his name and that he may have become the patron of the city before the two saints were distinguished.
 In fact the Venetians never appear to have made any distinction between the different St Theodores.
-None of the mosaics in St Mark's Basilica (in Venice) show him in military dress.
+None of the mosaics in Venice's St Mark's Basilica show him in military dress.

 There were 15 churches in Constantinople dedicated to St Theodore, who was a Greek saint, specially venerated by the Eastern church.
 Venice had originally been a subject city of the Eastern Roman Empire, and the Venetians saw St Theodore as a symbol of their subjection to Constantinople.
 The adoption of St Mark as their patron helped to establish their independence.

 The new church of St Mark was built between the old chapel of St Theodore and the Ducal Palace.
 When this was enlarged and rebuilt in the late 11th century, the chapel of St Theodore disappeared in the rebuilding.
 There is today a small chapel dedicated to St Theodore, behind St Mark's church, but this was not built until 1486.
 (It was later occupied by the Inquisition in Venice).

 The two Byzantine columns in the Piazzetta in Venice were set up soon after 1172.
 The eastern column bears a strange animal representing the winged lion of St Mark.
 A statue representing St Theodore was placed on the western column in 1372, but this was not the statue now to be seen there, which is a composite of several fragments, some antique, including a crocodile to represent a dragon, and was placed there in the second half of the 15th century.
+The statue on the pillar is now a copy of the original, which is kept elsewhere for its preservation.

 Reputed relics of St Theodore were taken from Mesembria by a Venetian admiral in 1257 and, after being first placed in a Venetian church in Constantinople, were brought to Venice in 1267.
 They were placed in the church of San Salvatore.